 \section{Introduction}

 Semantic textual similarity (STS) is a fundamental natural language understanding (NLU) task involving the prediction of the degree of semantic equivalence between two pieces of text~\citep{cer2017semeval}.
-Under the regime of first pre-training a language model and then fine-tuning with labelled examples, there are three major challenges in STS modelling (see examples in \tabref{tab:challenges}): (\emph{i})~low accuracy in low-resource and knowledge-rich domains due to the exposure bias~\citep{wang2020evaluating, wang2020learning}, (\emph{ii})~models make incorrect predictions over-confidently (and unreliable estimations are dangerous in safety-critical applications such as autonomous driving or clinical decision support, and may lead to catastrophic errors~\citep{wang2022capture}), (\emph{iii})~difficulty in capturing collective human opinions on individual examples~\citep{wang2022capture}.
+Under the regime of first pre-training a language model and then fine-tuning with labelled examples, there are three major challenges in STS modelling (see examples in \tabref{tab:challenges}): (\emph{i})~low accuracy in low-resource and knowledge-rich domains due to the exposure bias~\citep{wang2020evaluating, wang2020learning}; (\emph{ii})~models make incorrect predictions over-confidently, unreliable estimations are dangerous and may lead to catastrophic errors in safety-critical applications like clinical decision support~\citep{wang2022capture}; (\emph{iii})~difficulty in capturing collective human opinions on individual examples~\citep{wang2022capture}.
 Akin to STS, natural language inference (NLI) faces similar issues, where the goal is to determine whether a \textit{hypothesis} sentence can be entailed from a \textit{premise}, is contradicted, or is neutral with respect to the \textit{premise}.